-The official word has come from the CDC: when going out in public wearing a face mask is recommended for everyone.
-If you or someone you know does not sew or if you simply need a super fast (5 minutes) alternative, this easy, no-sew project is for you.
+Here’s an easy way to expand your face mask wardrobe in no time, using fabric scraps or a bandana.
+If you or someone you know does not sew or you simply need a super fast (5 minutes) alternative, this easy, no-sew project is for you.

 Got a minute?
 Make a belt!
 These fashion-in-a-flash cuties go from start to finish in less than 30 minutes.
-It’s an excellent excuse to use those decorative stitches hiding on your sewing machine.
-We recommend a dense stitch pattern in a wide width.
+It’s an excellent excuse to try those decorative stitches hiding on your sewing machine.

 Learn contortion pleating, which involves twisting the gauze into a bound bundle then drying it in a conventional dryer or a microwave prior to final air drying.
 Learn to crinkle, then learn to make this gorgeous tasseled scarf.

-It’s a utilitarian, get-down-to-business style that works well for women, men, even kids.
-You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt that cinches in place at waist or hip level.
+Their utilitarian, get-down-to-business style works well for women, men, even kids.
+You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt to cinch in place at waist or hip level.

-Wrap up in a bit of summertime softness with our beautiful, diaphanous scarf.
+Wrap up in a long swath of softness with our beautiful, diaphanous scarf.
 Start with a voile, batiste or similar, add a perfectly centered finished seam, then create a line of tiny, twisted floss cords along both ends.

-Made of soft knit as a simple tube, it’s a 4-in-1 solution that comes in super handy these days: pull up over nose and mouth to protect, stretch over head as a hair cover, scrunch down into a headband, keep around neck for warmth.
+Made of soft knit as a simple tube, it’s a 4-in-1 solution: pull up over your nose and mouth to protect, stretch over your head as a hair cover, scrunch down into a headband, keep around your neck for warmth.

 There are many times you’d rather have two hands free (Look Ma… No hands!)
 This clever little zippered pouch is a fun solution.
 It can slip onto a belt or clip onto a belt loop – perfect for urban walkers and more.